-Reminder: This program has an early Spring 2020 deadline of June 1st.
+Reminder: This program has an early Spring deadline of July 1st.

 Examine the evolving role of multilateral diplomacy in international relations and responses to security challenges from the international hub of Geneva.

 - Network with experts at international organizations and research centers.

 - Travel to Paris and Brussels for a week and delve into hot-button EU issues.